 A: Yes.
 When you register, indicate you want to be a Head Coach.
 Your assistant needs to register as an Assistant Coach.
 When you register your child, you should select your Assistant Coach’s child as your child’s buddy/sibling, and the Assistant Coach should select your child as his/her child’s buddy.
-If one of you requests an additional playing buddy, we will consider that single request, but cannot commit to try to match up more than one pair of children (in this case, the Head Coach’s child with the Assistant Coach’s child), due to the many constraints in creating balanced teams.
-Team balancing takes priority.
-We cannot accommodate requests for two additional buddies beyond the main coaching pair, so please be sure that both coaches do not separately request additional buddies.
+Since we allow only one buddy request per player, we cannot honor a request for another buddy request for either your or your assistant coach’s child.
+We do this due to the many constraints in creating balanced teams and team balancing takes priority.

 A: No casts or splints are allowed at any time in a game or training session.
 This includes anything whose purpose is to prevent a bone or joint from moving.
 No player who recently had to wear a cast or splint should be allowed to practice or participate in a game until the player has a signed release by their doctor and parents.

 A brace, whose purpose is to protect a joint but allow movement, may be allowed if in the opinion of the Referee, they are soft, like an Ace bandage, they are padded and they have no exposed sharp edges or exposed metal ribs which might catch another player.